Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Applications

 \section{Applications}

-A few applications of the resonance tracking based NRUS procedure are given here to demonstrate the usefulness and advantages of the proposed procedure, in particular with respect to conventional NRUS.
+Typical applications of the resonance tracking based NRUS procedure are given here to demonstrate the usefulness and advantages of the proposed procedure, in particular with respect to conventional NRUS methods.